CCMC Enrolment Policy 2019/2020

-The Board of Cork City Music College (CCMC) has put in place the following terms of enrolment, and we would ask you to read them carefully.
-These are in place to safeguard the future of the College and the Music Outreach Programme for all our students, and are not negotiable.
+The Board of Cork City Music College (CCMC) has put in place the following enrolment policy, and we would ask you to read it carefully.
+This is in place to safeguard the future of the College and the Music Outreach Programme for all our students, and is not negotiable.
 Cork City Music College is a registered charity and is a non-profit organisation (Charity Number 14265).

 General Information: There are TWO semesters in the academic year.

 Semester 1: 9 September 2019- 19 January 2020